Emergency health services

 Some private hospitals and clinics offer emergency services.
 You will be charged the full cost of care in private facilities.

-If you are a national of a member state of the European Union (EU), European Economic Area (EEA) or Switzerland and you are travelling or staying temporarily in Ireland, you are entitled to receive medical care if you become ill or have an accident.
-These services are provided free of charge through the public health system on production of a valid European Health Insurance Card (EHIC).
+If you are a national of a member state of the European Union (EU), European Economic Area (EEA), Switzerland or the UK and you are travelling or staying temporarily in Ireland, you are entitled to receive medical care if you become ill or have an accident.